rokath/tip/docs/TipUserManual.md

 * ID 126 followed by id 1...255 -> at least 3-bytes pattern <= 67% compressed
 * ID 127 reserved

 This allows 120 2-bytes pattern and 1525 longer pattern.

+* the MSBit = 1   after ID 1...120 are the unreplacable (bit-shfted) bytes
+* the MSBit = 0|1 after ID 121-126 are the indiret table indices
+* the MSBit = 0 not after ID 121-126 are te direct table indices

  On unpacking:

-* the MSBit = 1   after ID 1...120 are the unreplacable (bit-shfted) bytes
-* the MSBit = 0|1 after ID 121-126 are the indiret table indexes
-* the MSBit = 0 not after ID 121-126 are te direct table indexex
+* START
+  * Next bytes with MSBit=1 are unreplaceables.
+  * Next byte=1...120 is direct 2-byte pattern ID, goto START
+  * Next byte=121...126 is followed by indirect pattern ID, goto START
+  * Next byte=127 is followed by runlength code, goto START

 ###  7.2. <a id='reserve-id-`7f`-for-run-length-encoding'></a>Reserve ID `7f` for Run-Length Encoding